shayanaimi/vns-prm-pop/README.md

 ## [Physical Orienteering Problem for Unmanned Aerial Vehicle Data Collection Planning in Environments with Obstacles](https://doi.org/10.1109/LRA.2019.2923949)

 This repository contains solver for the [Physical Orienteering Problem (POP) based on the Variable Neighborhood Search (VNS) method combined with the asymptotically optimal sampling-based Probabilistic Roadmap (PRM*)](https://doi.org/10.1109/LRA.2019.2923949).
+It has been adapted from Robert Penicka's original version to allow for the replacement of each target location with a neighborhood (a circle comprised of discretized points) from which the model can visit one point.

 **Repository contains following content:**
 - **datasets** folder contains dataset instances of POP